-The two general types of basaltic lava are aa (pronounced ah-ah) and the pahoehoe (pay-hoe-ay-hoe-ay).
+The two general types of basaltic lava are aa (pronounced ah-ah) and the pahoehoe (pah-ho-ay-ho-ay).
 The clinkery aa is extremely rough and is broken into irregularly shaped blocks with jagged corners and sharp spines; thus it is very difficult to traverse.
 Pahoehoe has a smooth, billowy, or ropy surface.
 It is comparatively easy to walk across, notwithstanding a wide variety of twists, folds, pleats, ruffles, bumps, and holes.
-Both flow types are dark; but Spatter cones are formed when blobs of some pahoehoe flows, notably the Blue Dragon, show a glossy surface, iridescent in sunlight.
+Both flow types are dark; but some pahoehoe flows, notably the Blue Dragon, show a glossy surface, iridescent in sunlight.
 Pahoehoe covers nearly half the monument, and from a higher elevation some of these flows look like smooth ribbons.